SnehashisRatna/recipe-ingredient-ner/README.md

 As a result:

--In some cases, a UNIT may not be perfectly associated with its INGREDIENT
+- In some cases, a UNIT may not be perfectly associated with its INGREDIENT

--Errors may occur in medium or complex sentences
+- Errors may occur in medium or complex sentences

--This behavior is expected in NER-based systems
+- This behavior is expected in NER-based systems

 ---